asia-pacific-energy-research-centre/aperc-osemosys/README.md

 ## Step 2.
 Create the environment with dependencies.

+### Prerequisites
+Miniconda: make sure you have installed Miniconda on your computer.
+You can download Miniconda [here](https://docs.conda.io/en/latest/miniconda.html).
+If asked to update your PATH variable, select **YES**.

 In your command prompt, navigate to the `aperc-osemosys` folder and enter:

 `conda env create --prefix ./ose-env --file ./workflow/envs/ose-env.yml`